elmpystudio/pyStudio/README.md

 ### Engine

-The core of the machine learning studio build using Flask.
+The core of the machine learning studio build using Flask and [Dagster](https://dagster.io/) (kindly note we are using an old version of dagster updrading it is in our roadmap :grin: ).
 Our Engine service is where each one of the droppable functionalities are implemented and the one responsible of running them.
-In order to run the engine and the [details about are here](https://github.com/elmpystudio/eps/blob/main/engine/README.md)
+In order to run the engine and the [details about it are here](https://github.com/elmpystudio/eps/blob/main/engine/README.md)

 ## Contribute